Chinese Flagship Program 中文领航

 - Do you have any personal conflicts that would make a summer program abroad difficult?
 If yes, please explain. (short answer)

-- Briefly describe your international travel experience (if applicable), including countries visited, for how long, and for what purpose you were there: (short answer, up to 200 words)
+- Briefly describe your international travel experience (if applicable), including countries visited, for how long, and for what purpose you were there.
+How did this experience inform your perceptions about other countries or cultures? (up to 350 words)

 - How did you hear about the Chinese Language Flagship? (short answer)